dtcenter/MET/docs/Users_Guide/config_options.rst

 event_stack_flag
 ^^^^^^^^^^^^^^^^

-The "event_stack_flag" entry is set to "TOP" or "BOTTOM" to specify whether observations should be drawn from the top of the event stack (most quality controlled) or the bottom of the event stack (most raw).
+The "event_stack_flag" entry is set to TOP or BOTTOM to specify whether observations should be drawn from the top of the event stack (most quality controlled) or the bottom of the event stack (most raw).